 - If you created piping, place the icing in a ziplock bag and close the bag.
 Cut a small hole in one of the tips of the bag's corners.

-- Cookies must be cold when they go into the oven otherwise they will expand and loose their shape.
+- Cookies must be cold when they go into the oven otherwise they will expand and lose their shape.
+If the dough is too powdery, add another egg yolk.

 I’ve posted this recipe as part of this month’s It’s Gluten-Free, Pass It On! challenge.
 If you’re on the lookout for more delicious gluten-free cookies, check out these recipes too (because you can never have too many cookies around the holidays!):